QuantumLeaps/qpc/cmakeSupport.md

 ### `qpc_sdk_init.cmake`
 This file is situated in the root directory of qpc.
 It performs a pre-initialization of the qpc package and provides the function `qpc_sdk_init`.
 Call this function from your project's `CMakeLists.txt` file to perform the final integration of qpc into your project.
 To configure qpc to your projects requirements set these variables before calling `qpc_sdk_init()`

-* `QPC_CFG_KERNEL` - set this variable to the QPC kernel for your project.
-Valid values are QV, QK or QXK
+* `QPC_CFG_KERNEL` - STRING: set this variable to the QPC kernel for your project.
+Valid values are QV, QK or QXK.
+Default: QV
-* `QPC_CFG_PORT` - set this variable to reflect the target platform of your project.
+* `QPC_CFG_PORT` - STRING: set this variable to reflect the target platform of your project.
+Default: host system.
 Valid values are:
   + `arm-cm`, `arm-cr` - Arm CortexM or CortexR micro controllers.
 Tested with GNU cross compiler environments.
   + `freertos`, `esp-idf`, `emb-os`, `threadx`, `uc-os2` - real time OS
   + `msp430`, `pic32` - TI MSP430 or PIC32 micro controllers
   + `riscv`- Risc V µC
   + `qep-only`, `qube` - test environments
   + `win32`, `posix` - host environments MS Winows, Linux (Posix compatible systems)
-* `QPC-CFG-GUI` - set this boolean variable to ON/TRUE, if GUI support (win32) shall be compiled in.
+* `QPC-CFG-GUI` - BOOL: set this boolean variable to ON/TRUE, if GUI support (win32) shall be compiled in.
+Default: OFF
-* `QPC_CFG_UNIT_TEST` - set this to ON/TRUE to support qutest, if build configuration `Spy` is active
+* `QPC_CFG_UNIT_TEST` - BOOL: set this to ON/TRUE to support qutest, if build configuration `Spy` is active.
+Default: OFF
-* `QPC_CFG_VERBOSE` - set this to enable more verbosity in message output
+* `QPC_CFG_VERBOSE` - BOOL: set this to enable more verbosity in message output.
+Default: OFF
+* `QPC_CFG_USE_QP_CONFIG` - BOOL: set this to activate the inclusion of `qp_config.h`.
+Default: OFF
+* `QPC_CFG_ADDITIONAL_INCDIRS` - LIST: set this to a CMAKE list (semicolon separated entries) of additional include directories for qpc.
+Default: Directory containing the master `CMakeLists.txt` file.

 ### General usage hints
 1. Set `QPC_SDK_PATH` or `QPC_FETCH_FROM_GIT` either in your `CMakeLists.txt` file or as an environment variable.